anisahb/london_stations_distribution/README.md

-# london_stations_distribution
-Investigating and analyzing the distributions of London stations
+# Analysing the distribution of London Stations

+### Libraries used:
+`pandas` `matplotlib.pyplot` `numpy` `seaborn`

+We classify stations into 'work', 'residential' or 'other' categories based on their qualities and attributes, such as AM / PM peak counts.